maheshbapatu/HeartAttackPrediction/README.md

 # Heart-attack-prediction-using-machine-learning
-Different machine learning algorithms like SVM, Random forest,Naive Bayes etc are used.It mainly compares the accuracies of different algorithms for heart attack prediction and best one is determined.
+Different machine learning algorithms like SVM, Random forest,Naive Bayes etc are used.It mainly compares the accuracies of different algorithms for heart attack prediction and the best one is determined.